Death of the Author by Nnedi Okorafor

 She turned and wheeled up the boardwalk.
 She smiled to herself, feeling a warmth that emanated from within.
 "Yeah," she said.
 "Just like a robot." (p.58)

-The implication here is that, just as how Zelu views the self-driving car as merely an extension of her own body--a tool that, much like her wheelchair, exists to facilitate her own personal agency and freedom--so too is her Rusted Robots novel a kind of prosthesis via which Zelu imagines herself to be enacting her will upon the world.
-To the extent that Rusted Robots exists as something separate from Zelu, she views it as existing only in the way that she declares it to have existed, with it being Zelu's intentions in writing Rusted Robots that ultimately define this novel's meaning.
+The implication here is that, just as how Zelu views the self-driving car as merely an extension of her own body--a tool that, much like her wheelchair, exists to facilitate her own personal agency and freedom--so too is her Rusted Robots novel a kind of assistive technology.
+To the extent that Rusted Robots exists as something separate from Zelu, she views it as existing in the way that she declares it to have existed, with it being Zelu's intentions in writing Rusted Robots that ultimately define this novel's meaning.

-Or, to put it in much starker terms, are Hugo's exos tools which Zelu can use to further her own personal freedom, or is it Zelu herself who has unknowingly become a tool that Hugo is exploiting to achieve his ends?
+Or, to put it in much starker terms, are Hugo's exos tools which Zelu can use to further her own personal freedom, or is it Zelu herself who has unknowingly been manipulated by Hugo?

 "How does this man even know about you?" her mother asked.